 Just because you leave keys in your car does not give me the right to take it!
 LOL

 Very Important Information: Refer to Find A Grave FAQ regarding the use of any photo on Find A Grave.

 My life is certainly rooted in Wauconda.

 I have lived in or around Lake Co., IL almost all my life.

-My Pratt family came from MA & VT in the mid 1850s & settled in Wauconda, Illinois.
+My Pratt family came from MA and VT in the mid 1850s and settled in Wauconda, Illinois.
 Some stayed and others went westward.

 My Golding family came to Wauconda from England.

 I will gladly transfer ownership of memorials I've added for persons not related to me at all...please ask!

 Any memorials transferred to me will retain the previous owner's photos and hope the memorials I transfer will also retain the photos and information I have added to them.

 Any person's name I've added to Oakwood Cemetery with words such as Waukegan or Waukegan Library list is from their website.
 It has not otherwise been verified & I probably have not taken a photo of the stone.